 Besides, this type of material doesn’t allow any wind resistance, so the air easily passes through it.
 That’s a great help especially when it’s very windy outside and you don’t need to add force in order to withstand the wind.
 These characteristics increase the user’s comfort, taking into account practical needs and in-field conditions.

 The Trophy Ridge has two weights included, which allows for different adjustments being made outdoors, depending on your hunting style.
 So you can add just one weight if you’re treestanding, and then when you go out into an open field, you can add the second weight.

 Unfortunately, the length isn’t adjustable, but it’s in the medium range which means it can fit various shooting purposes with the same efficiency.

-Specifications: camo color; carbon fiber and rubber design; 8 inches length; 3 inches removable length; 2 ounces bar
+Specific features: Camo color; carbon fiber and rubber design; 8 inches long; 3 inches removable length; 2 ounces bar

-Description: This 4.7 stars and $40.62 item can also be found in black, at a lower price of $34.49.
-NAP Apache Bow Stabilizer 8″ Carbon Fiber and Rubber is made from very good materials so you know it won’t fail you when you need it the most.
-The carbon fiber used for the body is strong, resistant but at the same time light, which accounts for its total weight of just 0.3 ounces.
+Description: This item can also be found in black.
+NAP Apache Bow Stabilizer is made from very good materials so you know it won’t fail you when you need it the most.
+The carbon fiber used for the body is strong, resistant but at the same time light, which accounts for its total weight of just 0.8 ounces.